peteroupc/peteroupc.github.io/bernsupp.md

 After elevating _g_'s degree, _g_'s coefficients are no less than _h_'s, as required by the consistency property.

-However, if we clamp coefficients above 1 to equal 1, so that _g_ is now _g&prime;_ with [1, 1, 9387/10000, 1, 499/500, 9339/10000] and _h_ is now _h&prime;_ with [1, 593/625, 9633/10000, 4513/5000, 4947/5000, 9473/10000, 4519/5000], and elevate _g&prime;_ for coefficients [1, 1, 14387/15000, 19387/20000, 1499/1500, 59239/60000, 9339/10000], some of the coefficients of _g&prime;_ are less than those of _h&prime;_.
+However, by clamping coefficients above 1 to equal 1, so that _g_ is now _g&prime;_ with [1, 1, 9387/10000, 1, 499/500, 9339/10000] and _h_ is now _h&prime;_ with [1, 593/625, 9633/10000, 4513/5000, 4947/5000, 9473/10000, 4519/5000], and elevate _g&prime;_ for coefficients [1, 1, 14387/15000, 19387/20000, 1499/1500, 59239/60000, 9339/10000], some of the coefficients of _g&prime;_ are less than those of _h&prime;_.
 Thus, for this pair of polynomials, clamping the coefficients will destroy the consistent approximation property.

 <a id=Approximate_Bernoulli_Factories></a>
 ## Approximate Bernoulli Factories

-Although the schemes in the previous section don't work when building a _family_ of polynomials that converge to a function _f_(_&lambda;_), they are still useful for building an _approximation_ to that function, in the form of a _single_ polynomial, so that we get an **approximate Bernoulli factory** for _f_.
+Although the schemes in the previous section don't work when building a _family_ of polynomials that converge to a function _f_(_&lambda;_), they are still useful for building an _approximation_ to that function, in the form of a _single_ polynomial, leading to an **approximate Bernoulli factory** for _f_.

 Here, _f_(_&lambda;_) can be any function that maps the closed interval [0, 1] to [0, 1], even if it isn't continuous or a factory function (examples include the "step function" 0 if _&lambda;_ < 1/2 and 1 otherwise, or the function 2\*min(_&lambda;_, 1 &minus; _&lambda;_)).
 Continuous functions can be approximated arbitrarily well by an approximate Bernoulli factory (as a result of the so-called "Weierstrass approximation theorem"), but this is not the case in general for discontinuous functions.

 To build an approximate Bernoulli factory:

-1. We first find a polynomial in Bernstein form of degree _n_ that is close to the desired function _f_.
+1. First, find a polynomial in Bernstein form of degree _n_ that is close to the desired function _f_.

     The simplest choice for this polynomial has _n_+1 coefficients and its _j_<sup>th</sup> coefficient (starting at 0) is found as _f_(_j_/_n_), and this is used in the examples below.
 For this choice, if _f_ is continuous, the polynomial can be brought arbitrarily close to _f_ by choosing _n_ high enough.

     Whatever polynomial is used, the polynomial's coefficients must all lie in \[0, 1\].

-2. Then, we use one of the algorithms in the section "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html)" to toss heads with probability equal to that polynomial, given its coefficients.
+2. Then, use one of the algorithms in the section "[**Certain Polynomials**](https://peteroupc.github.io/bernoulli.html)" to toss heads with probability equal to that polynomial, given its coefficients.

 **Examples of approximate Bernoulli factories.** The schemes in the previous section give an upper bound on the error on approximating _f_ with a degree-_n_ polynomial in Bernstein form.
 For example, the third scheme does this when _f_ is a Lipschitz continuous function (with Lipschitz constant _L_).
-To find a degree _n_ such that _f_ is approximated with a maximum error of _&epsilon;_, we need to solve the following equation for _n_:
+To find a degree _n_ such that _f_ is approximated with a maximum error of _&epsilon;_, the following equation is solved for _n_:

 - _&epsilon;_ = _L_\*((4306+837*sqrt(6))/5832) / sqrt(_n_).